learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-11-20-intonation-for-small-high-performance-guitars.markdown

 I don't actually know whether the frequency of the string itself is being shifted or perhaps just active panel sections of the guitar.
 Might be interesting to also measure the string frequencies with magnetic pickups.

+Here's a graph showing the intonation errors (in cents) for the scale tones for all the strings up through fret 12 for the White Pine guitar without any additional side masses.
+Each string is a different color.

+{% include iframe.html width="600px" height="371px" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTKLuizF9FWWvQ1yi8_IWs_wuGbEHpYLZg4B95ng98D6e0Kvi65-KN-k85rzBGkGQt4bt8HjDfpZBA5/pubchart?oid=1305952613&amp;format=interactive" %}

-Here's a table of the intonation errors (in cents) for the scale tones for all the strings up through fret 12 for the White Pine guitar without any additional side masses.
+Here's the table of the intonation errors (in cents) for the scale tones for all the strings up through fret 12 for the White Pine guitar without any additional side masses.

 {% include iframe.html width="712px" height="440px" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQeQ0Ej6xr4kkQlpLHOSSiKcqdKgf2oMOzj6YbW8W6i1fxnrAjL3ZJXsN_7NMJ4WHDFxwVsXhnjatPW/pubhtml?widget=true&amp;headers=false&gid=155976817" %}